Hard Head

-Hard Head (stylized as HAP.D HEAD), originally known in Korea as Dr. Bulgehead (hangul = 짱구 박사|RR = Jjang-gu Bagsa|MR = Jjang-gu Baksa), in which both the original title and characters were loosely based on a comic book series of the same name, created by painter Woo-young Koh with his author and brother Go Woo-young.
+Hard Head (stylized as HAP.D HEAD), originally known in Korea as Dr. Bulgehead (Korean: 짱구 박사), is an obscure 2D side-scrolling arcade platform game developed and published by SunA Electronics of an unknown team of game designers/programmers.
+The original title and characters were loosely based on a comic book series of the same name, created by painter Woo-young Koh with his author and brother Woo-young Go.

-This is an obscure 2D side-scrolling platform game that was developed and produced by SunA Electronics of an unknown team of game designers/programmers, and internationally released only for the arcades from South Korea to arcades worldwide during the 1988 Summer Olympics.
+The game is internationally released only for the arcades from South Korea to arcades worldwide during the 1988 Summer Olympics.

 Gameplay

 The gameplay and visuals are similar to Famicom games such as Super Mario Bros.
 (1985) but with a more bizarre and offbeat twist, as well as an unusual storyline.
-Player(s) take the roles of the two titular protagonists who are on a quest to please their female companion and fight off enemies.
+Player(s) take the roles of the two titular protagonists who are on a quest in a fictionalized village of Austria to please their female companion and fight off enemies.